harutekku/TempleOS-Docs/Doc/Quirks.md

 You run a risk of problems if you do file operations on the same files simultaneously because there is no file sharing/locking mechanism.
 Generally, the last write wins.

-When using FAT32, TempleOS does not generate unique short-entry names, the ones with the `~s`.
+When using FAT32, TempleOS does not generate unique short-entry names, the ones with the `~`s.
 Not all FAT32 filenames are valid TempleOS names and it will complain.
 Do not access FAT32 drives not dedicated to TempleOS.
 Disable them with `DrvEnable(OFF)`, or they will generate error messages.
 FAT32 involves a long and short name for each file.

 The stk does not grow because virtual mem is not used.
 I recommend allocating large local vars from the heap.
 You can change `MEM_DFT_STK`[^1] and recompile Kernel or request more when doing a `Spawn()`.